FIRST ALERT: A wintry mix is likely for parts of the Midlands Friday into Saturday morning

 Alert Day Friday: Mostly Cloudy.
 Wintry Mix Possible (60%).
 Freezing Rain and Ice Likely.
 Some snow could mix in late.
 Highs in the mid 30s.

 Tuesday: Partly Cloudy and Chilly.
 A Few Showers (30%).
-Highs in the upper 40s to near 50.
+Highs in the low 50s.

 Copyright 2022 WIS.
 All rights reserved.